 In many families, Easter sausage is a tradition and since it’s meat as long as is not spiced should not harm your pet.
-The bigger concern is what kind of casing has been used for the sausage.
+The more significant concern is what kind of casing has been used for the sausage.
 Currently, many sausages are packed in synthetic (plastic) casings, which can block the dog’s digestive tract or stick to the stomach or intestinal wall.
-Those casing can cause vomiting, apathy, diarrhea and malaise.
+Those casing can cause vomiting, apathy, diarrhea, and malaise.

-Poultry bones after cooking process break down into sharp and long fragments.
+Poultry bones after the cooking process break down into sharp and long fragments.
 Dogs, unlike humans, usually don’t take time to chew their food.
 Most dogs immediately swallow, which can cause the bone splinters to penetrate the pet’s digestive tract.
-Many dogs have very sensitive digestive tracts and cannot eat any cooked bones at all, it causes upset stomach and diarrhea.
-Be safe, not sorry and keep your pet away from all cooked bones.
+Many dogs have very sensitive digestive tracts and cannot eat any cooked bones at all; it causes upset stomachs and diarrhea.
+Be safe, not sorry, and keep your pet away from all cooked bones.

 Coffee and alcohol

-At the Easter table, we often enjoy a cup of coffee, a drink or a glass of wine.
+At the Easter table, we often enjoy a cup of coffee made with our espresso maker, a drink, or a glass of wine.
 These drinks are absolute no-nos for your dog!